 Legal framework for digital public administration services

-The broad and ever-expanding digital environment requires an equally clearly defined legal environment in which the boundaries and regulations can be both defined and implemented.
+The vast and constantly evolving digital living space in particular needs an equally clearly defined legal space so that boundaries and regulations can not only be defined but also enforced.

 Ein Mann tippt auf einem Laptop, davor schweben mehrere Symbole zum Thema Kundenservice, ein Smartphone, ein digitales Netzwerk sowie ein Online-Formular.